The Basics of Pop-Up Restaurants

-Originally started as supper clubs back in the 1960s, pop-up restaurants have seen a resurgence in the past few years.
+Originally started as supper clubs back in the 1960s, pop-up restaurants have seen a resurgence.
 Just as their name implies, pop-ups often occur in unexpected places, for a limited time.
-Pop-uprestaurants serve many different purposes, from charity events to showcase the talents of up and coming chefs and would-be restaurateurs.
-Read on for ten things you should know about pop-up restaurants.

 Due to the limited menu choices of most pop-up restaurants, foodies are the typical audience.
 These are people who enjoy trying new, sometimes unusual, foods.
-Many pop-ups advertise by word of mouth or by invite only, keeping it to those who appreciate specialty dining.
+Many pop-ups advertise by word of mouth or by invite only, catering to people who appreciate specialty dining.

-The beauty of pop up restaurant is that it can go almost anywhere.
+The beauty of the pop-up restaurant is that it can open almost anywhere.
 As long as the space is safe to cook and serve food, it can be a pop-up restaurant.
-Pop-ups have been hosted in empty warehouses, rooftop gardens or in an old barn, just to name a few places.
+Pop-ups have been hosted in empty warehouses, rooftop gardens, or in an old barn, just to name a few places.
 Another option for a pop-up restaurant location is an already existing restaurant.
 For example, renting a diner that serves only breakfast and lunch.
-The owners of the diner receive a percent of the profits to cover water, sewer, electricity gas and any other associated expenses.
+The owners of the diner receive a percent of the profits to cover water, sewer, electricity, gas, and any other associated expenses.

-The benefit of hosting pop up restaurant in your own restaurant is the novelty that brings in extra customers.
+The benefit of hosting a pop-up restaurant in your own restaurant is the novelty that brings in extra customers.

-People go to a pop-up restaurant to experience a unique, creative eating experience.
-Therefore, your pop up restaurant menu should be original- something you can’t find at any local eateries.
-Due to the limited nature of most pop up kitchens, a prix fixe menu or limited menu is ideal.
-Some pop-up restaurants offer a five, six or seven-course meal- no choices allowed.
+People go to pop-up restaurants to experience a unique, creative eating experience.
+Therefore, your pop-up restaurant menu should be original—something you can’t find at any local eateries.
+Due to the limited nature of most pop-up kitchens, a prix fixe menu or limited menu is ideal.
+Some pop-up restaurants offer a five, six, or seven-course meal—no choices allowed.

 Check with your local state office to find out if your pop-up restaurant is eligible for a liquor license.
 If it isn’t, or if you’d rather not deal with the hassle of serving alcohol, you can allow guests to bring their own alcohol with them- again checking with local authorities that it is allowed.